 I’m no art historian or expert (so feel free to click away or suggest corrections), but here’s my simple explanation of common printmaking words used in these exhibitions.

-Essentially, you have a glossary that covers the basics so you can tell your lithographs from your etchings.
+Consider it a glossary that covers the basics, so you can tell your lithographs from your etchings.

 - See also:

 - Other terms

 - Linocut, Chiaroscuro, Intaglio, Mezzotint

 What is a print?

 It seems my poster of AC/DC’s 1985 Fly on the Wall album cover does not count as a print in the truly artistic sense.